CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/batch-inventory-tab.md

 - **Available Quantity**: a sum of all quantities that is available to be used.
 Existing Quantity - Allocated Quantity = Available Quantity.

 ---
-The Batch Inventory tab plays a vital role in warehouse management by providing real-time insights into batch stock levels.
-This ensures businesses can efficiently allocate inventory, prevent shortages, and optimize batch usage.